Integrated-Project-2-2025-UVic-UCC/Group-4/README.md

 import serial
 import time
 ```
 These libraries are used for several important functions.
 Sounddesign is used for recording your microphone.
 Vosk is used for recognizing the commands.
 Numpy is used for changing arrays efficiently.
 Pyserial is used for sending the command to the Arduino.
-You can download all the non-standard neccessary libraries with this line of code in you command prompt, don't forget to run command prompt as administrator.
+You can download all the non-standard neccessary libraries with this line of code in you command prompt, don't forget to run "command prompt" as administrator.

 ```cmd
 pip install sounddevice vosk scipy numpy pyserial